dpiponi/ChanceScript/README.md

 }
 ```

-Under the hood the library needs to explore all possibilities so it can tabulate the results.
+Under the hood the library needs to explore all[^1] possibilities so it can tabulate the results.
 This leads to a programming challenge.
 We'd like to be able to write code like so:

 ```C++
 auto X = Roll(6);